System Design Space

 Hybrid approach

-One product often combines several options: BFF for critical user flows, GraphQL for exploratory screens with flexible queries, and REST for stable operational screens.
+In practice one product rarely lives on a single option: BFF for critical user flows, GraphQL for exploratory screens with flexible queries, and REST for stable operational screens.
+The price of that choice is several contracts you have to evolve in step.

 Related